Connecting WooCommerce to Katana can be easily done directly from within Katana's Integration area.

-2. Find a WooCommerce logo and click "Connect".
+Find WooCommerce and click Connect.

-Note: You can import up to 1000 WooCommerce customers with the initial import.
+Note: You can import up to 1,000 WooCommerce customers with the initial import.

-If you have a Variable Product in WooCommerce, then a product with a matching variant structure will be created in Katana.
+If you have a Variable Product in WooCommerce, a product with a matching variant structure will be created in Katana.
 Katana will also create an additional variant for the parent product.
 Make sure that you have a unique SKU defined for each variant, otherwise, the variant will not be imported.
 Read more

 Note: You can import up to 20,000 WooComemrce products with the initial import.
 Each product variant is counted separately.

-Note: You can import up to 1000 WooCommerce Sales Orders with the initial import.
+Note: You can import up to 1,000 WooCommerce Sales orders with the initial import.

-After making your choices, click "Next".
+After you've finished making your selections, click Next.

-It may take a few minutes for the information to appear in Katana.
-You can close the import pop-up window and continue using Katana during the import, Katana will keep processing the information in the background.
+It may take a few minutes for the information to appear in Katana, so you can close the import window by clicking Go to Sales and continue using Katana during the import.
+Katana will continue to process the information in the background.